All free museums and attractions to visit in California

 Industry, CA

-The Workman and Temple Family Homestead Museum is a historic house museum located at 15415 East Don Julian Road in City of Industry, California , that features the homes and private cemetery that belonged to the pioneer Workman-Temple family .
+The Workman and Temple Family Homestead Museum is a historic house museum located in the City of Industry, California.
+It showcases the homes and private cemetery of the pioneer Workman-Temple family.
+The museum offers a unique glimpse into the lives of one of the pioneering families in California's history, providing visitors with a rich and immersive experience of the past.

 Laws Railroad Historic Site